 In addition to vitamins and minerals, there are other nutrients that are backed by established research, including omega-3 fatty acids.
 Additionally, antioxidants such as CoQ-10, are gaining recognition for their essential role in the healthy function and immunity of the body’s cells.
 These examples represent opportunities to improve wellness beyond the basics of vitamin and mineral intake.

-The US Food and Drug Administration sets a Recommended Daily Intake (RDI) for the essential nutrients to help people manage their nutrition.
+The US Food and Drug Administration sets a Recommended Dietary Allowance (RDA) for the essential nutrients to help people manage their nutrition.

-The RDI is a useful benchmark for the bare minimum of the essential nutrients an average person needs.
+The RDA is a useful benchmark for the bare minimum of the essential nutrients an average person needs.
 However, this one-size-fits-all approach can still leave potential gaps in your nutrient intake.
-Depending on your health goals and lifestyle, the RDI may be lower than your actual needs.
+Depending on your health goals and lifestyle, the RDA may be lower than your actual needs.

 Factors like age, gender, fitness level, and geographic location can mean that a person needs more or less of a given nutrient.
-For example, women entering their 50s might be more in need of bone-strengthening vitamins to help protect against osteoporosis.
-Women thinking about getting pregnant, on the other hand, need more of a different set of vitamins, like folate and iron.
+For example, women entering their 50s might be more in need of bone-supporting vitamins to help maintain healthy bones.
+People thinking about getting pregnant, on the other hand, may need more of a different set of vitamins, like folate and iron.